Solo-regulated firms are regulated by the FCA only. Dual-regulated firms are regulated by the FCA and the PRA.

 We are proposing under the extended SM&CR that FCA solo-regulated firms will be broken into three categories:

 - we're proposing to apply a baseline of requirements to many FCA solo-regulated firms.
 This will be the 'core regime'

 - we are proposing that a small number of firms whose size, complexity and potential impact on consumers or markets warrant more attention will have extra requirements.
 This will be the 'enhanced regime'

 In addition, we are proposing that for firms who already have exemptions under the Approved Persons Regime, we will maintain these exemptions.
 These firms are known as 'limited scope firms', and will typically have fewer senior management functions for example.
 This mirrors how the Approved Persons Regime applies to these firms at the moment.

 The Treasury sets the timetable for implementation of the regime.
-We expect that the regime will commence from 2018.
+We expect that the regime will commence from mid-to-late 2019.